alem-platform/bootcamp-go/story12/count_btree_leaves/README.md

 # count_btree_leaves

-Write a function `CountBtreeLeaves` for the `BTree` structure to count the number of leaf nodes (nodes with no children) in the binary search tree.
+Write a function `CountBtreeLeaves` for the `BTree` structure to count the number of leaf nodes in the binary search tree.

+- Leaf nodes do not have any child nodes.

 **Function definition:**